36 Hours in Indianapolis

 Known as the Racing Capital of the World for its famous speedway and the Circle City for a landmark monument, Indianapolis offers a weekend of adventures that extend to top-notch museums, an attraction-filled downtown park and stellar restaurants.

 On a roll @ 3 p.m.

 Start your Indy experience along the Indianapolis Cultural Trail.
 Celebrating its sixth year in 2019, the 8-mile urban bike/pedestrian path links five downtown cultural districts, each with its own personality.
 Public art installations like the Glick Peace Walk make the journey even more interesting.
 Walk a segment of the trail that fits your interests, or to see it all, borrow a two-wheeler from a Pacers Bikeshare station.
-Other ways to get around: pedal boats from Wheel Fun Rentals on the scenic Canal Walk, or Segways for zippy tours through White River State Park, home to several of Indy's best-loved museums.
+Other ways to get around: pedal boats from Wheel Fun Rentals on the scenic Canal Walk, which leads into White River State Park, home to several of Indy's best-loved museums.
 The historic City Market is a smart pit stop for locally produced snacks and foodstuffs, coffee or perhaps a pint of Indiana-made craft beer at the Tomlinson Tap Room upstairs.